 By submitting 'Find approved suppliers', you are agreeing to the terms of service.

 The Office of Environment and Heritage connects customers to Accredited Certificate Providers (ACPs) within their region who are eligible to undertake works under the Energy Savings Scheme (ESS).
 ACPs under the ESS are subject to the legislation, regulations and rules governing the ESS, as well as any further conditions imposed by the ESS regulator, the Independent Pricing and Regulatory Tribunal (IPART).

-OEH specifies the requirements that ACPs must meet under the ESS.
+DPIE specifies the requirements that ACPs must meet under the ESS.
 Consequently, ACPs are obligated to deal with any and all issues arising from works undertaken under the ESS.
 By taking part in this program, the customer acknowledges and agrees that DPIE does not have any legal liability whatsoever connected to the deliverables associated with this program, and also discharges DPIE from all actions, proceedings, claims, demands, costs, losses, damages, and expenses the customer may potentially incur through this program.

 How will this help me?